confluentinc/event-streaming-patterns/docs/event-stream/partitioned-parallelism.md

 ---
 seo:
   title: Partitioned Parallelism
-  description: A partition is a unit of parallelism that enables concurrent processing, and events can be written to different partitions to evenly distribute load.
+  description: A partition is a unit of parallelism that enables concurrent reading, writing, and processing of events at scale.
 ---

 # Partitioned Parallelism